dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 * The username can be any username.
 For new DHIS 2 users, it is recommended (but not required) to use the Okta username.
 * Enable **External authentication only (OpenID or LDAP)**.
 * Enter the **Surname** and **First name** of the user.
-* For **OIDC connect mapping value**, enter the Okta username (email).
+* For **OIDC mapping value**, enter the Okta username (email).
 This value is used to map the DHIS 2 user to the Okta user.
 * Select appropriate user roles and organisation units.
 * Click **Save**.